VitunJulle/esx_reload/README.md

 and add sql file

-Inside client and server there is 2 differend languages.
+Inside client and server there is 2 different languages.
 Finnish and English, you can chose ever you want I hope you like my script i did
 ```